Sulajja Firodia Motwani

 Sulajja Firodia Motwani (born 26 August 1970) is an Indian entrepreneur.
 She is currently the vice-chairperson of Kinetic Engineering Limited and is the founder and CEO of Kinetic Green Energy & Power Solutions Limited.

-The Kinetic Group witnessed expansion during her term.
-From being a mere moped manufacturer it has set its foothold in the industry as a manufacturer offering a complete range of two wheelers right from mopeds, scooters to motorcycles.
+The Kinetic Group witnessed expansion during her term, offering a range of two wheelers right from mopeds, scooters to motorcycles.
 She has recently restructured the group to expand group activities into automotive systems and green energy.
 Most notably, she has founded a company, Kinetic Green Energy and Power Solutions, that aims to launch electric autos, buggies and small electric taxis.